Submissions

 Introduction

-The Introduction should provide a clear statement of the problem, the relevant literature on the subject, and the proposed approach or solution.
-It should be understandable to colleagues from a broad range of scientific disciplines.
+• The introduction should be understandable to colleagues from a broad range of scientific disciplines.

 Materials and Methods